jsaenzBimcv/Study-of-the-Growth-Cone-Dynamics/README.md

 * **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

+# References

+<a id="1">[1]</a>  MacLeod, N. (1999).
+Generalizing and extending the eigenshape method of shape space visualization and analysis.
+Paleobiology, 107-138.

+<a id="2">[2]</a>  Bennett CM., Miller MB.
+(2010) How reliable are the results from functional magnetic resonance imaging?
+Annals of the New York Academy of Sciences 1191:133-155.

+<a id="3">[3]</a>  Mildenberger, P., Eichelberg, M., & Martin, E. (2002).
+Introduction to the DICOM standard.
+European radiology, 12(4), 920-927.

+<a id="4">[4]</a>  Gorgolewski, K. J., Auer, T., Calhoun, V. D., Craddock, R. C., Das, S., Duff, E. P., ... & Handwerker, D. A. (2016).
+The brain imaging data structure, a format for organizing and describing outputs of neuroimaging experiments.
+Scientific Data, 3, 160044.

+<a id="5">[5]</a>  Elmaoğlu, M., & Çelik, A. (2011).
+MRI handbook: MR physics, patient positioning, and protocols.
+Springer Science & Business Media.

+<a id="6">[6]</a>  DE ESPAÑA, J. C. I. R. (1999).
+Ley Orgánica 15/1999, de 13 de diciembre, de Protección de Datos de Carácter Personal.
+Bol Del Estado, 404

+<a id="7">[7]</a>  Serrano, J. M. S. (2013).
+CLOUD CEIB I+ D. Sistema de gestión y extracción de conocimiento de la imágen médica (Doctoral dissertation, Universitat d'Alacant-Universidad de Alicante)

 ## License